-Kiel received his M.D. degree from the New York University School of Medicine in 1986 and joined the staff of the Staten Island and University Hospital in 1988.
-He shared a private practice with Dr. George Ferzli, and together they published several articles about medical surgery and the digestive system.
-Dr. Kiel was an associate fellow of the American College of Surgeons, a diplomate of the American Board of General Surgery, and a first-place winner in the annual paper competition of the Society of Medicine of Richmond.
+Kiel received his medical degree from the New York University School of Medicine in 1986 and joined the staff of the Staten Island and University Hospital in 1988.
+Dr. Kiel was an associate fellow of the American College of Surgeons, a diplomat of the American Board of General Surgery, and a first-place winner in the annual paper competition of the Society of Medicine of Richmond.
 Tom Kiel died tragically, at the age of 36, in a trailbike accident during a ten-day tour from Brisbane to Ayers Rock, Australia.

-In 1998 Olmsted and Vaux’s arboretum took root in Morningside Park.
-Land was set aside from the foot of the entrance stairway at 116th Street north to 121st Street for a new planting program modeled on the original arboretum plan.
+In 1998, Olmsted and Vaux’s arboretum took root in Morningside Park.
 The Kiel Arboretum was initiated with a first planting of trees from the Magnoliaceae (magnolia) family and shrubs from the Ranunculaceae (buttercup) and Berberidaceae (barberry) families.
-Plantings of additional tree and shrub families have created an informative arboretum and provided a fitting memorial to Dr. Thomas Kiel, a young man dedicated to the beauty of Morningside Park.
+Plantings of additional tree and shrub families create an informative arboretum and provide a fitting memorial to Dr. Thomas Kiel, a young man dedicated to the beauty of Morningside Park.

 Directions to Morningside Park

 - NYC PARKS AND THE CITY GARDENS CLUB CELEBRATE BEAUTIFICATION PROJECT IN MORNINGSIDE PARK

 - NYC PARKS ANNOUNCES SLATE OF SPRING AND SUMMER PUBLIC ART EXHIBITIONS AROUND THE CITY